IMJLA/Export-Permission/docs/en-US/Export-Permission.ps1.md

 It is convenient for that purpose but it is not recommended for compliance reporting or similar formal uses

 ToDo:
-- Expand-IdentityReference should not call Search-Directory when the account name is an unresolved SID
-- Investigate: Get-WellKnownSid repeatedly creating CIM sessions to same destination.
-Add debug output suffix "# For $ComputerName" so debug is easier to read
 - Investigate - Are we filtering out ignored domains in 2 places? redundant?
 Why is the IgnoreDomain syntax regex with slashes required?